regen-network/regen-ledger/docs/tutorials/user/message-based-governance-proposals.md

 ## View Proposal

-Once you've submitted a proposal, you can query all proposals using the following command:
+Once you've submitted a proposal, you can view the proposal using a query command.

+You can query all proposals using the following command:

 ```sh
 regen q gov proposals